 The Quito Zoo is open Tuesday to Friday from 8:30AM to 5:00PM; Saturday, Sunday and Bank Holidays from 9AM to 5PM; and is CLOSED on Mondays.

 Tickets cost $3 for children, $3.50 for students, $4.50 for adults, and $2 for seniors.

 The expansive facility is very nice and clean, with lockers to keep all your things safe.
 It features a range of temperatures in different hot spring pools, from burning hot to comfortably warm.
-You also have the option to dunk yourself in the freezing water from the neighbouring river.
+You also have the option to dunk yourself in the freezing water from the neighboring river.
 Just a few hours in the hot springs and I felt like a million bucks, and a bit dehydrated, so drink up that water!

-Pululahua Geobotanical Reserve
+7. Pululahua Geobotanical Reserve